 Psychonauts has an Autosave of No Return (that's what an in-game prompt actually calls it) near the end of the game immediately after you free Lili.
 Luckily, it's saved as a separate file, just in case you weren't totally ready to sneeze your own brain out and enter a creepy mishmash of yours and the bad guy's childhood fears.

 The final level of Ratchet: Deadlocked involves a Point Of No Return when you attempt to infiltrate the heart of Dread Zone Station to confront Gleeman Vox once and for all.
 Somewhat justified in that, well, once you leave you won't be able to use Dread Zone as your base of operations anymore, not to mention that pesky detail that the entire place explodes because Gleeman laced it with 'six gigatons of nitroglycerin'.
 This is the "No more save points" variety since you still get a weapons vendor right at the very start (and after you defeat Vox, you get to either start a New Game+ or go right back to just before you left), but you can still get "stuck" here if you didn't grind enough earlier to max out your weapons / ammo / nano.
+The only other way is to reset the console.

 In Sonic Unleashed, Chip warns you that once you go into Eggmanland, the only level of the game that doesn't have a hub your first time going there, you aren't coming out for a while.